Naming a Boat - Great Tips for a Great Name

 1. Get Creative

 The options are limitless when you unleash your creativity.
-Let your imagination run wild, keep a running list of ideas, so you don’t forget.
+Let your imagination run wild, keep a running list of ideas that serve as good ship names so you don’t forget.
 Keep adding to the list.

 Adding to creativity is originality when it comes to naming your boat.
 You want a moniker that reflects who you are and is timeless.
 Stay away from kitschy phrases or anything crude.
 Boat names are like vanity license plates.
 Others shouldn’t spend hours trying to figure out what they mean.

 Think “Dad Jokes.”
 This can be a fun family activity.
 It should be a relatable name that others understand the humor right away.
+Afer all, who doesn't love funny ship names?
 Puns abound in this part of the naming process.

-While this is a fun process, you’ll want a name that easily rolls off the tongue.
-In case of water emergencies, you want others to understand what you are saying quickly.
-Long and hard to pronounce names may be entertaining, but people may struggle to understand or repeat the name.
+While this is a fun process, you’ll want a name that easily rolls off the tongue and is appropriate for all ages.
+In case of water emergencies, profane language coming over the VHF radio is the last thing you want to hear.
+Plus, you want others to understand what you are saying quickly.
+Long and hard-to-pronounce names may be entertaining, but coast guard members alerting others about a possible water rescue may struggle to understand or repeat the name.

 Select a name that reveals who you are.
 The tradition of naming a boat is all about the captain.
 Remember, the name you select becomes your nautical legacy, one that will be linked with your name-make it a good one!